$326,344Average Value$244Average Price per Sq Ft8Homes For Sale

 Northwest Auburn’s rich history

-Historically, Northwest Auburn was the epicenter of Auburn's African American community.
-Neighborhood services and highly rated schools helped serve the community and strengthened its bonds.
-As the neighborhood’s character has slowly shifted, the city stepped in to support community development.
-With recently updated parks and affordable housing compared to other neighborhoods, Northwest Auburn still provides a strong sense of community.
+Historically, Northwest Auburn was the center of Auburn's African American community.
+Neighborhood services and highly rated schools have helped serve the community and strengthen its bonds, even as the area's character has shifted in the last few decades.
+Over the last decade, developers in the area built student apartments for nearby Auburn University, which has seen enrollment grow to around 33,000 students.
+The city also stepped in to support recreation programs and help preserve the existing neighborhood.
+With updated parks and affordable housing compared to other neighborhoods in the area, Northwest Auburn still provides a strong sense of community.

 Auburn University football game days at Jordan-Hare Stadium often highlight Downtown Auburn.